Breathe Freely

 • Never cutting, grinding or polishing stone dry

-• Using water to suppress dust generated from cutting and making sure that tools and machinery are specifically designed for use with water attachments and dust extraction
+• Using water to suppress dust from cutting and making sure that tools and machinery are designed for use with water attachments and dust extraction

 • Cleaning up slurry with low pressure water, wet sweeping or an M- or H- class rated vacuum cleaner (never using a broom)

-• Using personal respiratory protective equipment (RPE) and ensuring that it is fit-tested and fit-checked before use
+• Using personal respirators and ensuring that it is fit-tested and fit-checked before use

-• You must be clean shaven if your respirator is close face fitting
+• You must be clean shaven if your respirator seals against your face

 • Know how to maintain your respirator (when to discard disposable respirators, when and how to change the filter, and how to keep the respirator clean and stored appropriately)